November 9, 2020

 As I've mentioned in previous recipes, I used to have a cupcake business many years ago.
 I've been (slowly) working on creating vegan versions of my old recipes.
-When I created my vegan carrot cake, I wondered how I was going to recreate a cream cheese frosting to go with it.
-I wanted to avoid using store-bought vegan cream cheese because they vary so widely in their taste and ingredients.
+When I created my vegan carrot cake recipe, I wondered how I was going to recreate a cream cheese frosting to go with it.
+I wanted to avoid using store-bought non-dairy cream cheese because they vary so widely in their taste and ingredients.

-However, after a little trial and error, I've come pretty close to the real thing.
-And the results are absolutely delicious!
+However, after a little trial and error, I've come pretty close to the taste of traditional cream cheese frosting.
+With raw cashews and vegan butter for creaminess, and lemon juice for a tangy flavor, the results are absolutely delicious!

 I've given a range of measurements for the powdered sugar; start with the lower amount and add more if needed.
 If you're planning to pipe a lot of frosting onto cupcakes, you'll probably need to add the additional powdered sugar to stiffen it up a bit.

 This recipe makes enough frosting for 24 cupcakes with a thin layer of frosting, or 12 cupcakes with more frosting per cupcake (as shown in the pictures).

 Set vegan butter out in advance to soften.
 Soak cashews in water for 2 hours (or boil for 10 minutes) before blending, if not using a high-speed blender.
 Combine cashews and water and blend until creamy, about 2-4 minutes.
 Remove cashew cream from blender and measure out 1/4 cup to use in the frosting.

 With an electric mixer (stand mixer or hand mixer), mix vegan butter and 1/4 cup of cashew cream from previous step until well combined.
 Add lemon juice, vanilla, nutritional yeast, and salt and mix well.